doofdoofsf/plotTimeSeries/README.md

 ## Testing

-There is a test directory
+There is a test directory with some lovely testy stuff in it:

     test/test_data - a directory with some test csv files in it test/output    - a directory that the test script dumps images into